sakisan28/M8HeadlessWithDAC/README.md

 ---
 *Experimental*
-fluidsynth: start fluid synth and synth output to M8 in.
+fluidsynth: start fluidsynth(Soundfont) and synth output to M8 in.
 You can use GM synth on M8's 'EXTERNAL' instruments.
 Bluez MIDI support: sample script for rebuild Bluez with MIDI support.

 ---